Belval/Scanner3D/README.md

 ## Tests

 Most features have some level of coverage.
 You can run the unit tests with `python tests.py`.
+Due to the nature of 3D registration you can expect up to 20 minutes for the whole test suite to complete.